 The artificial intelligence platform analyzes public data to map statistical irregularities that often indicate corruption.
 The RevelaGov app then shares these findings so that administrators can correct them—and so that civic society can pressure elected officials into taking action.
-The app also accepts and rewards anonymous reports of social corruption, like solicitation of bribes or tax fraud, to spur further changes.
+The app also accepts and rewards anonymous reports of corruption, like solicitation of bribes or tax fraud, to spur further changes.

 Ribeirão Preto, Brazil

 Solver RevelaGov, which fights corruption through civilian-led tracking of government transactions, received a $10,000 grant from Solve in 2019 for being selected as a Community-Driven Innovation Solver.